 A tree topology is a special type of structure in which many connected elements are arranged like the branches of a tree.
 For example, tree topologies are frequently used to organize the computers in a corporate network, or the information in a database.

 In a tree topology, there can be only one connection between any two connected nodes.
-Because any two nodes can have only one mutual connection, tree topologies form a natural parent-child hierarchy.
+Because any two nodes can have only one mutual connection, tree topologies form a natural parent and child hierarchy.

 In computer networks, a tree topology is also known as a star bus topology.
 It incorporates elements of both a bus topology and a star topology.
 Below is an example network diagram of a tree topology, in which the central nodes of two star networks are connected to one another.

 In the picture above, if the main cable or trunk between each of the two star topology networks were to fail, those networks would be unable to communicate with each other.
 However, computers on the same star topology would still be able to communicate.

 In computer programming, tree topologies can be used to structure many kinds of data, including a computer program itself.

 For example, this is a simple computer program written in Lisp:

 (+ 1 2 (if (> p 10) 3 4))

 This program says "If p is greater than 10, add the numbers 1, 2, and 3.
 Otherwise, add the numbers 1, 2, and 4."
 Like all Lisp programs, it has an inherent tree topology structure.
 If we draw it as a graph, it looks like the tree shown at right.
 Representing a program this way can be useful because it clearly shows how all the operations and data are connected.

 Programs in this kind of structure also have special uses.
 For instance, genetic programming techniques can evolve new computer programs by exchanging branches between existing programs structured as trees.